hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 Go to the `MobaXterm website <https://mobaxterm.mobatek.net>`__ and download the free version.
 Make sure to select the **Portable edition** from the download page.
-Create a ``MobaXterm`` folder in your ``Documents`` folder and uncompress inside it the contents of the downloaded zip file.
+Create a ``MobaXterm`` folder in your ``Documents`` folder and decompress the contents of the downloaded zip file inside it.

 We chose to create the MobaXterm folder on that particular location and we will refer to that in this guide.
 You can, of course, select some other location of